Around 4.8% of the female population has a narcissistic personality disorder (NPD). And like many other women, many of them go on to become mothers.

 Go No Contact

-If things get really bad and your mother keeps overstepping boundaries, don’t be afraid to go no contact.
+If things get really bad and your mother keeps overstepping boundaries, don’t be afraid to go any contact.
 This is where you don’t answer her calls, visits, or any other types of communication.

 Reading Suggestion: The Narcissist and No Contact